ujjwalkarn/xda/README.md

 This package contains several functions to perform initial analysis on any dataframe.

-- `numSummary(mydata)` function automatically detects all numeric columns in the dataframe `mydata` and provides summary statistics for all numeric columns
+- `numSummary(mydata)` function automatically detects all numeric columns in the dataframe `mydata` and provides their summary statistics
-- `charSummary(mydata)` function automatically detects all character columns in the dataframe `mydata` and provides summary statistics for all numeric columns
+- `charSummary(mydata)` function automatically detects all character columns in the dataframe `mydata` and provides their summary statistics
 - `removeSpecial(mydata)` replaces all special characters in the dataframe `mydata` with `NA`

 More functions to be added soon.